directus-labs/workshops/slides/slides.md

 ---

-# Directus bootstraps onto your database
+# Directus becomes friends with your database

-Your data remains pure.
+Directus sits alongside your database so your data remains pure.
 All Directus metadata gets stored in prefixed tables that are simple to delete later if no longer needed.

 <div class="flex gap-6 w-full">
     <img src="/terminal-docker-compose-up.png" class="w-1/2 max-h-[450px] object-contain" />